-When you see me engrossed in a puzzle,

-Or "plaything" at my school,
+When you see me engrossed in a puzzle, Or "plaything" at my school,

-Please don't feel the time is wasted in "play"
+Please don't feel the time is wasted in "play" For, you see, I'm learning as I play.

 I'm learning to solve problems and concentrate.